Fern spiral

 Fibromyalgia can be crippling, and while there is currently no cure, there are ways to address both the physical and emotional symptoms brought on by this disorder.

 As is well-documented, hypnotherapy is effective in treating several medical issues, including fibromyalgia.
-Hypnosis for pain relief, as well as for emotional symptoms, has become popular.
+Hypnosis for pain relief and emotional symptoms has become popular.
 Also, according to the Mayo Clinic website, hypnotherapy is effective for:

 In a session with a client who had been diagnosed with fibromyalgia about 17 years earlier, we discovered some very interesting emotional and psychological factors that were contributing to her pain, anxiety, depression, and fears.

-During the 90-minute session, we engaged in several hypnotherapy techniques: Core Transformation, EFT (Emotional Freedom Technique), several NLP and psychological protocols, Reverse Metaphor, and Empowerment Symbols, plus a lengthy discussion and debriefing.
+During the 90-minute session, we used several hypnotherapy techniques: Core Transformation, EFT (Emotional Freedom Technique), NLP and psychological protocols, Reverse Metaphor, and Empowerment Symbols, along with a lengthy discussion and debriefing.

 Very rapidly, my client was able to control or eliminate her levels of pain.
 Her subconscious mind had several opportunities to communicate directly with her about the source of her condition and what would be required to continue on a healing path.